Nekroze/codeforthought/chapter/playground.rst

    5.0

-The above is just a simple velocity calculation (I promise we will move away from maths soon) that uses the stored distance and divides it by `20`, the time it took for our imaginary vehicle to travel that distance and then we stored the result in the variable called `speed`.
+The above is just a simple velocity calculation (I promise we will move away from maths soon) that uses the stored distance and divides it by ``20.0`, the time it took for our imaginary vehicle to travel that distance and then we stored the result in the variable called ``speed`.

 The important thing here is not the maths, it is the fact that you can store almost anything to a variable and use the variable instead of the actual value.